-Ahead, we’ve rounded up a selection of electric guitars that embody the signature guitar ethos, whatever their price point: they’ve got the look, the spec and the playability to not only nail their namesakes’ sounds, but, in your hands, take it somewhere new too.
+Ahead, we've rounded up a selection of electric guitars that fully embody the signature guitar ethos at varying price points.
+We believe these killer guitars have the look, the spec and the playability to not only nail their namesakes' sounds but, in your hands, take it somewhere new.

 Few signature models are more visually or sonically arresting than Eddie Van Halen’s legendary Frankenstein guitar, and now you can own your own slice of history with this nicely priced model from Eddie’s own EVH Gear company.

 Based on Eddie’s original with some contemporary tweaks, the EVH Striped Series packs a single direct-mount Wolfgang humbucker, a compound-radius maple fingerboard on maple neck with hand-rubbed oil finish, and a Floyd Rose locking tremolo with D-Tuna for quick drop-D changes.